top of page

 Make your own Sustainable Art Materials

-Wild Studio is currently running workshops in the beautiful Kauaeranga Valley where we are based, (near Thames in the Coromandel).
-We're also offering one-off workshops in Raglan, Coromandel Town, and Victoria, Australia.
+Wild Studio runs workshops in the beautiful Kauaeranga Valley where we are based, (near Thames in the Coromandel).
+We also offer one-off workshops around Aotearoa.
+See below for upcoming dates and venues.

 "This was honestly one of the most satisfying weekend activities I've done in months.
 I loved that it mixed nature, art, colour and science" -BJ

-We can also offer a range of tailored workshops or events for groups, including art collectives, private or corporate groups, or retreat workshops, and we may be available to travel to your location.
+We can also offer a range of tailored workshops or events for groups, and we may be available to travel to your location.
 Private bookings for 3+ available on request.
 Please get in touch to discuss the options.

 Photo credits - Workshop images above: Niva Kay; Sliding images at top of page: Claire Cowan